 Among the dazzling lights and cheap attractions that make up the Las Vegas strip are a bunch of great gems that make up a sports bettors paradise.
 There are a variety of factors that make the difference between a good and a bad sportsbook.
 Most notably, these differences are the amount and size of televisions, available lines on different games, and the overall general feel and excitement of the area.
 I decided to not include which sportsbooks have the best “drink ticket” deals because these seemingly change on a week-to-week basis.
 Below, we will discuss what we think are the top 5 sportsbooks on the Las Vegas strip (simply because these are the most convenient for most tourists).
 We have also reviewed online sportsbooks that take on U.S. customers at Top 5 Online Sportsbooks for U.S. Players.

 We originally published this article back in December of 2013 and we review the books again every six months.
-While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of Sportsbook construction going on right now.
-The Wynn is currently doing some extensive renovation on a sportsbook and it’s very likely that it will end up on this list during our next go around!
+While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of sportsbook construction going on right now.
+So, it’s very likely that this list during our next go around!

 Originally Published: 12/5/2013